Forgot Password

 Impact on the Climbing Community

 The climbers stated that some of them were highly disturbed by seeing her body and that several of them freely admitted being starkly reminded of the reality of their mortality as well as of the gravitas of their attempt.
-The picture thus symbolizes what can be achieved while climbing and what the final sacrifice other individuals make for dreaming.
+Her body was located close to a commonly used summit path on the north side of Everest.
+This meant that climbers ascending and descending the mountain could not avoid passing near her.
+Unlike remote avalanche zones or hidden crevasses, her position was visible and exposed along the route, making her a silent landmark on one of the world’s most dangerous climbs.

 The Removal of Her Body